Han-Cao/HarmoniSV/README.md

 # HarmoniSV
 A toolkit to harmonize and filter structural variations across methods and samples.

-**Important**: This tool is under development and lack of detailed documentation.
+**Important**: The document is under development.
 We have tested HarmoniSV to perform population-scale SV calling using SV calls from `Sniffles2`, `cuteSV`, and `SVIM`.
 It should be able to work with any SV callers whose output follows VCF specification.
 Please open an issue for questions or bug reports.

 ## Features
-- Harmonize population-scale SV calling and force-calling results from any SV callers
+- Harmonize SVs discovered by different SV calling methods
-- Machine learning SV filter to balance accuracy and sensitivity
+- Filter high-confidence SVs with a random forest classifier
-- Fast VCF manipulation, annotation, and conversion via `pysam`
+- Fast VCF manipulation, annotation, and conversion

 ## Installation
 ``` bash